Go to content

 One of the most important aspects of any successful customer onboarding strategy is training.
 It doesn’t only teach new users the value of your product and how to obtain it but also helps with customer retention and engagement over the long term.

-According to the McKinsey Next in Personalization 2021 Report, at least 76 percent of customers have chosen, recommended, or repurchased from a brand that offered personalization.
+According to the McKinsey Next in Personalization 2021 Report, at least 76% of customers have chosen, recommended, or repurchased from a brand that offered personalization.
 Making the training customizable through interactive elements helps the customer fit the product to their specific needs and allows them to take ownership of their learning experience.

 Some people prefer to learn by reading, others watch videos, and some perform better through a more hands-on approach.
 This is where blended learning comes into play.
 It’s a mix of face-to-face teaching with asynchronous e-learning that’s capable of providing a more flexible customer onboarding experience.
 Interactive sessions and live webinars are great for providing a formal learning course.
 On-demand videos, microlearning techniques, and gamification features all help learners stay motivated and engaged.
+Gamification also allows customers to gain points, or achieve milestones that motivate them to continue in their customer onboarding journey.

 With a customer onboarding platform like Docebo, you get all these benefits by offering a customer-centric approach to e-learning.